Mediation Information and Assessment Meetings

 This will enable the mediator to consider, with your input an agenda for the first mediation session.

 If you decide that you do not wish to proceed with mediation or the mediator decides that mediation is unsuitable then a C100 form (for parenting) or Form A (for finances) may be provided to enable you to make an application to the court.

-Forms A and C100 are valid for 6 months from date of signature.
+Forms A and C100 are valid for 4 months from date of your assessment meeting.

 Ask your mediator a question

 Q: What is different about making an appointment online?

 A: Our new online booking system makes the appointment scheduling more efficient and paper-free.
 Effectively, you can view your mediator's real-time availability and book a meeting directly in the mediator's diary.

 Q: Do I have to attend this meeting?
 Can't we start mediation without it?

 A: Mediation information and assessment meetings (MIAMs) are an integral part of the mediation process.
 Mediation may not begin without prior assessment and preparation.

 Additionally, from April 2014, anyone applying to the court for assistance in resolving disputes regarding children or finances will be required to attend a MIAM.